emilhe/dash-leaflet-docs/docs/events.md

 As a simple example of event data usage, the following custom (click) event handler will extract the position you clicked on, and print it to the JS console,

-.. dash-proxy:: content.events_e
+.. dash-proxy:: docs.events_e

 Via the 2nd argument, it is possible to manipulate the map object.
 The following custom event handler will fly to a specific location on right click,

-.. dash-proxy:: content.events_map
+.. dash-proxy:: docs.events_map

 The 2rd argument can also be used to read/write component props.
 The following custom event handler will send data back to Dash on double click,

-.. dash-proxy:: content.events_set_props
+.. dash-proxy:: docs.events_set_props